Complete Guide & Document Checklist

 Rent Agreement

-if rented - registered or notarized
+if rented - registered or notarised

 NOC from Owner